16 Product Fails That Defined The Decade

 6. Coolest Cooler (2014–2019)

 The Coolest Cooler, a $185 do-everything “portable party” accessor, included a blender, wireless speakers, a USB charger, and a bottle opener, among other impressive features.
-The product is the second-highest grossing on Kickstarter, with over $13 million in funding from 62,000 backers, slated to receive the coolers in February 2015.
+The product is the second-highest-grossing on Kickstarter, with over $13 million in funding from 62,000 backers, slated to receive the coolers in February 2015.

 That date was pushed to July 2015, then 2016.
 Nearly 20,000 people still hadn’t received their product, prompting an investigation from the Oregon Department of Justice and a settlement with the agency in 2017.
-Coolest never shipped those orders, and shuttered operations in December 2019.
+Coolest never shipped those orders and shuttered operations in December 2019.
 CEO Ryan Grepper said that customers could claim $20 of the $200 originally paid to the company.

 People were convinced that the cooler really could do it all.
 But Coolest, like many Kickstarter projects, promised too much, and couldn’t do the one thing it was supposed to: ship something — anything — to those that believed in them.